maetyu-d/film/README.md

 https://www.youtube.com/watch?v=Q2wK7LMPkeI
 Jean-Claude Bergeret

+Kateb took up the themes of and figure Nedjma in many poems and plays; this female character was throughout his life the focus of his creative vision.
+His first play was Le cadavre encerclé (prod.
+1958, The encircled corpse), a drama of colonization and alienation filled with surrealist images.

 -----------

-La Rage d'Ecrire: Kateb Yacine (1966) https://www.youtube.com/watch?v=GFXnwJvsapo&t=2093s Jean Antoine
+La Rage d'Ecrire (the rage to write): Kateb Yacine (1966) https://www.youtube.com/watch?v=GFXnwJvsapo&t=2093s Jean Antoine

 ------------

-Fela Kuti- Music is the Weapon (1982) https://vimeo.com/206759023
+Fela Kuti: Music is the Weapon (1982) https://vimeo.com/206759023
 Jean-Jacques Flori, Stephane Tchalgadjieff

+Shot in Lagos at the peak of his career in 1982, this documentary contains interviews with Fela detailing his thoughts on politics, Pan-Africanism, music and religion, alongside unpublished versions of songs like ITT, Army Arrangement and Power Show.
+For all who wish to know more about an artist at the heart of African musical history, Fela Kuti: Music is the Weapon is an essential film.

 ------------

-Demain Une Jour Nouveau	(1978) https://www.youtube.com/watch?v=u0t4iUqcGA0
+Demain, Un Jour Nouveau	(1978) https://www.youtube.com/watch?v=u0t4iUqcGA0
 Pierre Marie Dong

+Fictionalized story of the arrival in power of President Omar Bongo.

 -------------